arivero/particles/index.md

 predicting some of the content that currently looks ad-hoc

-Plan is to include an heterogenous mix of references to preprints and [blog](https://a.rivero.nom.es/) entries, and go refining the explanation of its content, so the ideal final product should be self contained.
+Plan is to include an heterogenous mix of references to preprints and [blog](https://a.rivero.nom.es/) entries, and go refining the explanation of its content, so while in principle it starts as a continuation and extension of my [old research page](/blog/research/), the ideal final product should be self contained.

 ## Technologies